Dehvi/Dotfiles/README.md

 # Dehvi's dotfiles

- Here is my dotfiles for customizing my arch linux setup.
+ Here is my dotfiles for customizing my arch linux setup and some program config files.